hjr3/soldr/README.md

 In the terminal window running soldr, you will see a lot of tracing output that demonstrates how soldr is running.

+## Design

+Soldr is designed to be used with webhooks that pass messages to an origin and only except acknowledgement of the request.
+[Shopify Webhook](https://shopify.dev/docs/apps/webhooks) are a good example of these types of webhooks.
+Webhooks that except a response body based on the request payload are not a good fit for Soldr.
+[Dialogflow CX Webhooks](https://cloud.google.com/dialogflow/cx/docs/concept/webhook) are an example of the types of webhook implementations that soldr is not designed to support.

 ## License